 Radiation therapy, also called radiotherapy, uses high energy x-rays to kill cancer cells or stop cancer cells from growing.
 Treatments are carefully planned to deliver as much radiation as possible to the cancer cells while limiting damage to healthy cells.

 Radiation therapy can be delivered through external beam radiation, meaning the radiation comes from outside of the body, or through internal radiation therapy (brachytherapy), which uses radioactive sources that are placed into the body.

-The type of radiation therapy you receive depends on many factors, including
+The type of radiation therapy you receive depends on many factors, including:

-Browse our expert physicians to find the best and most convenient doctor for you.Physician Directory
+Browse our expert physicians and providers to find the best and most convenient doctor or specialist for you.Physician Directory

-With hundreds of locations throughout Western and Central New York, search our location database for the services closest to your home.Find a Location
+With hundreds of locations throughout Western and Central New York, find a Rochester Regional Health location for the services closest to your home.Find a Location